serverless/event-gateway-getting-started/README.md

 ```

-Then, grab the URL for one of your Applications and save it as an environment variable:
+Then, grab the URL for one of your applications (`develop > applications` section) and save it as an environment variable:

 <img src="https://user-images.githubusercontent.com/6509926/39500504-a029a1f6-4d7a-11e8-806f-0f158574f9c4.png" width=500 />